mhretab/narrated.app/README.md

 # Next.js Starter

-This is a Next.js starter project with an opinionated tech stack, designed to help you quickly set up a modern web application.
+This project is a comprehensive Next.js starter, meticulously crafted with an opinionated tech stack to provide a solid foundation for building modern, scalable, and maintainable web applications.
+It combines the power of Next.js with essential tools and libraries, streamlining your development workflow and enabling you to focus on building features that matter.

 ## Tech Stack